novuhq/novu/docs/docs/overview/quickstart/get-started-with-dotnet.md

 var topicRequest = new TopicCreateDto
 {
     Key = "frontend-users",
-    Name = "All frontende users",
+    Name = "All frontend users",

 };